Tonyfu09/2023-24_OSWE_Note/README.md

 - https://owasp.org/www-community/attacks/Blind_SQL_Injection

 Skill set for encoding and decoding also would be helpful for bypass the payload into the sql injection.

+- ### SQL Injection
+The Union keyword to retrieve data from other tables within the database for sql injection. - [PortSwigger](https://portswigger.net/web-security/sql-injection/union-attacks) <br>
+more caution about the collation https://dev.mysql.com/doc/refman/8.0/en/charset-collate.html

 - ### SQL injection Explain and sample testing <br>
 https://www.sqlinjection.net/detection/ <br>